blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 //------------------------------------------------------------------------------------------
 // Document number
 //------------------------------------------------------------------------------------------
-// In same way as above, we create ProcessorGroup for old and new versions of document number
+// In the same way as above, we create ProcessorGroup for old and new versions of document number
 // parsers.
 //------------------------------------------------------------------------------------------